RockyStarfield/NadeoImporterAssistant/README.md

 		Select your local Trackmania folder in "Documents"

-		Saved between sessions, You can forget about it after the initial set up
+		Saved between sessions; You can forget about it after the initial setup

 	-	"Sub-folder"